14 Jul 2018 - 19 Jul 2018

 Rarely staged because of its epic length and formidable score, it has been over 140 years since William Tell was performed in Australia.
 Created in 1829 for the Paris Opera in the tradition of grand opéra – extravagant spectacles designed by multiple committees – it was not intended to be always performed in full.
 Rossini wrote additional music to be selected or cut depending on the scale of each production.

 From the original five hours of music, our version will come in at around three hours, with a focus on the narrative and dramatic aspects which will grip modern audiences.
-This action-packed epic includes storylines in both the civic and private spheres: the struggle of a pastoral community against a mechanised military power, as well as the personal conflicts of romance and family that are key to any great drama.
+This action-packed epic tells the story of the struggle against oppression of a pastoral community against a mechanised military power, as well as the personal conflicts of romance and family that are key to any great drama.
 Expect a mix of traditional and contemporary with a dystopian costume design inspired by The Hunger Games and The Handmaid’s Tale against a set evoking the traditional Swiss alpine environment.

 Befitting an epic opera, this will be the largest production Victorian Opera has ever staged with the greatest international contingent, the biggest chorus (48 members) and the most costumes created for a single production.
 It will be epic in all senses of the word.